 Getting yourself out of credit card debt may be daunting, but it’s definitely possible.
-It just takes focus and perseverance.
-Short of receiving a windfall, there’s no quick-fix solution to get out of debt, despite what solicitors or infomercials might have you believe.
+It just takes focus, perseverance and a strategy that works with your situation.
+Short of receiving a windfall, there’s no quick-fix solution for getting out of debt, despite what solicitors or infomercials might have you believe.

 Here are six techniques for paying off credit card debt the smart way: